-Wiltshire rogue traders who mocked victims jailed
+Wiltshire rogue traders who mocked elderly victims jailed

 - Check a tradesperson's website or business address is legitimate before proceeding

--Be aware that photos used on websites and social media may not be the trader's own work
+- Be aware that photos used on websites and social media may not be the trader's own work

--Avoid paying large deposits in advance and arrange staged payments for high value contracts
+- Avoid paying large deposits in advance and arrange staged payments for high value contracts

 - Where possible, hire people who have been verified by an independent body such as Trading Standards' Buy With Confidence scheme or Age UK's business directory

-The defendants were eventually charged following an investigation by Wiltshire Council in partnership with National Trading Standards regional investigation team.
+The rogue traders were eventually charged following an investigation by Wiltshire Council in partnership with National Trading Standards regional investigation team.

-Nick Holder, Wiltshire Council cabinet member for public protection thanked all of the victims who gave statements.
+Nick Holder, Wiltshire Council cabinet member for public protection, thanked all of the victims who gave statements.

 He said: "We appreciate the prospect of appearing in court to give evidence can be daunting, but without this vital evidence we are unable to bring rogue traders to justice".